-Aviation Policy and Advocacy - University of Geneva (Classroom, 3 days)
+Aviation Policy and Advocacy - University of Geneva (classroom)

 This course shows you how to use advocacy to shape current aviation policy and positively influence your organization’s business objectives.
 Through case studies, classroom discussions and role-playing, you will have opportunities to practice basic advocacy skills and develop campaign plans around the issues that matter to you.
 You will also benefit from a series of guest lectures from experienced airline and legal professionals.

 This is an intensive course requiring pre-course assignments and preparation.

 This course is available at IATA Training Centers and Regional Training Partner locations, and on-demand as in-house training.

 Course code: TALG-10

 - This classroom course provides 3 days (24 hours) of instruction delivered by an official IATA Instructor.

 - Student performance will be based on an assessment